 The Pros of Driving To Disney World

-Whether you’re driving with your family or you’re taking a friends’ trip, there are plenty of good reasons to choose driving to WDW.
+Whether you’re driving with your family or you’re taking a friend’s trip, there are plenty of good reasons to choose to drive to WDW.
 Driving, as opposed to flying, means you will have familiar transportation at your fingertips.
 It also means you can pack more without worrying about extra baggage fees.

 Let’s break down some of the benefits of driving to Disney World.
 Who knows, I may convince you never to take a plane again (well, for domestic travel at least).